noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

         -   Specify any additional variables to store database connection details and evaluate them when executing the individual DB/app deployment SQLPlus scripts
         -   Update the bash script to execute the SQLPlus scripts in the proper order to deploy schemas, APEX workspaces, and APEX apps that were copied to the /src directory when the [prepare_docker_project.sh](./deployment_scripts/prepare_docker_project.sh) script is executed.
 -   ### Implementation Examples
-    -   Database and APEX app with a single database dependency: [Centralized Authorization System (CAS) ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/cas-pifsc-oracle-developer-environment)
+    -   Database and APEX app with two levels of database dependencies and an application dependency: [PARR Tools ODE project](https://picgitlab.nmfs.local/oracle-developer-environment/parr-tools-pifsc-oracle-developer-environment)

 ## Deployment Process
 -   See the [ODE Deployment Process documentation](https://picgitlab.nmfs.local/oracle-developer-environment/pifsc-oracle-developer-environment/-/blob/main/README.md?ref_type=heads#deployment-process) for details